mntdragon/Discord-Bot/README.md

 :heavy_exclamation_mark: Moo assistant - The bot running through Repl, at the moment Repl has not supported FFmpeg package yet, kindly run node index.js on computer to use Music functions

-:heavy_exclamation_mark: Bot run Heroku: music commands available, move tokens to the .env files instead config.json
+:heavy_exclamation_mark: Bot run Heroku: music commands available, move tokens to the Config Vars instead config.json